Kombucha is a digestive tonic.

 Esoteric North Americans call it "'booch" while others name it "trendy."

-Kombucha is simply one gorgeous fermented food that we can consume to contribute good bacteria to our intestinal tract.
+Kombucha is simply one gorgeous fermented food that we can consume to contribute good bacteria to our body.
 As you've likely heard, new research is growing showing a trend in the need for healthier bacteria, as about 80% of our immune system is in our "gut."

 The strange idea of becoming a mysterious, obscure and elitist underground brewer had me hooked.

 It conjured images of delicious underground prohibition fun.
 Of a secret alchemist movement - a food protest.